-Get answers to your questions, including eligibility rules, how to contribute, and more.
+Get Answers to your questions, including eligibility rules and what happens if you already have an HSA or FSA.

 If you enroll in a Bronze or Bronze Plus coverage level, learn how the HSA works in the HSA User's Guide (PDF).